Crystal Palace F.C.: Stadium

-In 1905, the Crystal Palace Company who owned the FA Cup Final venue situated inside the grounds of The Crystal Palace, wanted a professional club to play there and tap into the vast crowd potential of the area.
-They formed a new professional Crystal Palace football club to play at the stadium.
-When the First World War broke out, the Palace and grounds were seized by the armed forces, and in 1915 the club were forced to move by the Admiralty.
+In 1905, the Crystal Palace Company who owned the FA Cup final venue situated inside the grounds of The Crystal Palace, wanted a professional club to play there and tap into the vast crowd potential of the area.
+They formed a new professional Crystal Palace F.C. to play at the stadium.
+When the First World War broke out, the Palace and its grounds were seized by the armed forces, and in 1915 the club were forced to leave by the Admiralty.
 They found a temporary base at the Herne Hill Velodrome.
-Although other clubs had offered the use of their ground to Palace, the club felt it best to remain as close to their natural catchment area as possible.
-When Croydon Common F.C. were wound up in 1917, the club took over their old stadium located at the Nest, but in 1919 they began the purchase of the land on which they would eventually build Selhurst Park, their current home.
+Although other clubs offered the use of their grounds to Palace, the club felt it best to remain as close to their natural catchment area as possible.
+When Croydon Common F.C. were wound up in 1917, Palace took over their old stadium located at the Nest.
+In 1919, they began the purchase of the land on which they would eventually build Selhurst Park, their current home.

 The renowned stadium architect Archibald Leitch was employed to draw up plans, and the construction of Selhurst Park was completed in time for the 1924–25 season.
 The stadium remained relatively unchanged, with only the introduction of floodlights and some maintenance improvements until 1969, when the Arthur Wait Stand was built.
-The Main Stand became all-seater in 1979 and more work followed in the early 1980s when the Whitehorse Lane End was redeveloped to allow for a Sainsbury's supermarket, club offices and a club shop.
+The Main Stand became all-seater in the summer of 1981 and more work followed in the next few years, when the Whitehorse Lane End was redeveloped to allow for a Sainsbury's supermarket, club offices and a club shop.
 The Arthur Wait Stand became all-seater in 1990, and in 1994 the Holmesdale Terrace was replaced with a new two tier stand.

 Selhurst Park's record attendance was set in 1979, with an official total of 51,482.
-After all the redevelopments to the ground and safety requirements due to the Taylor Report, the ground's current capacity is 25,486.
+After all the redevelopments to the ground and safety requirements due to the Taylor Report, the current capacity is 25,486.

 In 2011, proposals were put forward to move the club back to their original home at the Crystal Palace National Stadium, but after the club gained promotion to the Premier League in 2013, there has been a renewed focus on redeveloping Selhurst Park into a 40,000 seater stadium.

 Revised plans for a new 13,500-seater Main Stand (extending overall stadium capacity to 34,000) were approved at a Croydon Council meeting on 19 April 2018.
+However these plans were subsequently delayed, firstly due to the Covid-19 pandemic, and latterly the club's focus on delivering its Academy upgrade at Beckenham which was completed in 2021.
+When the club finally began to push again for the stand redevelopment, further delays occurred due to opposition to the demolition of houses in nearby Wooderson Close.
+The club signed a legal agreement to provide replacement homes to relocate residents.
+In August 2024, the expansion of the Main Stand was re-approved by Croydon Council and preliminary works commenced with proposed completion by the summer of 2027.